Inguinal Hernia Surgery

 More information on Laparoscopic Surgery

-Open hernia repair – This technique is often used in either very small uncomplicated hernias or in very large defects when the hernia extends into the scrotum.
+Open hernia repair – This technique is often used in either small uncomplicated one-sided hernias or in very large defects when the hernia extends into the scrotum.
 In large hernia repairs, the recovery time can be longer and will be dependent on the type of repair required.
 Your surgeon will discuss this with you, as it will vary on a case-by-case basis.
-Again dissolvable sutures are used and a waterproof dressing placed over the wound.
+Again, dissolvable sutures are used and a waterproof dressing placed over the wound.
 For open repair of small hernias there is minimal difference in recovery time from keyhole surgery.
 A small incision is made and recovery time should be short.

 What happens prior to surgery?